-The University of Havana, Cuba where I got my first crash-course
+The University of Havana, Cuba where I attended a two-week

-Living in Harlem, NY, at that time, made my father, a St. Louis, Missouri transplant, very paranoid and afraid that one day I might get hooked on drugs, be involved in a street gang, or engage in some other type of criminal activity.
-Therefore, he kept a very close eye on my younger brother and me doing the very best in sheltering us from the street life.
+Living in Harlem, NY at that time made my father, a Missouri transplant, very paranoid and afraid that one day I might get hooked on drugs, be involved in a street gang, or engage in some other type of criminal activity.
+Therefore, he kept a very close eye on my younger brother and me, He did his very best to shelter us from the the New York street life.

-One day, I was browsing the children's shelves of Harlem's Countee Cullens library near my home and ran across a book entitled Fun With Spanish.
-Exhilarated, I brought the book home and immediately began to study it in the living room while my younger brother watched TV, and my father preoccupied himself reading the New York Times.
+One day, I was browsing the children's shelves of Harlem's Countee Cullens Library near my home and ran across a book entitled Fun With Spanish.
+Exhilarated, I dashed to the house and immediately began to study the book in the living room while my younger brother watched TV, and my father preoccupied himself with the New York Times.

 South American version of Ebony Magazine

-Instead, he burst my bubble insisting that I learn English first.
-Well, that did not make any sense.
+Instead, he burst my bubble insisting that I learn English first, which didn't make any sense to me at all.
 English was the only language I knew; so I thought (with my Ebonics speaking self).
-Today, as an adult, I can see his point of view because if you get a grasp on English grammar, learning other languages comes much easier because so many language books use English grammar as a reference point to queue you in on the grammar of your new language.
+Today, as an adult, I can see his point of view.
+If you get a good grasp on English grammar, learning other languages comes much easier because so many language books use English grammar as a reference point to queue you in on the grammar of your new language.

-However, I felt overwhelmed by all of my Puerto Rican neighbors and schoolmates who spoke Spanish around me.
+However, I was just too overwhelmed by my Puerto Rican neighbors and schoolmates who spoke Spanish around me.
 As a child, I thought it was so cool to be able to speak a second language, and Spanish was my choice.
-I was not going to let my father stop me.
-In my exuberance, I would approach every child who appeared to be Puerto Rican, even strangers, and practice what I learned with them.
+I was determine not to let my father stop me.
+Remember, I'm slick!
+In my exuberance, I would approach every child who appeared to be Puerto Rican, even strangers, and practice the Spanish I was teaching myself with them.

-In the sixth grade, I befriended Carlos Bettencourt, a Puerto Rican classmate and visited his home every day after school where Spanish was spoken with his family.
+In the sixth grade, I befriended Carlos, a Puerto Rican classmate.
+I went to his house every day after school where Spanish was spoken with his family.
 Carlos later suggested that I start a pen pal relationship with a female cousin of his in Puerto Rico.
 His mother used to invite me to her church in nearby Spanish Harlem so I could be totally immersed in the language.

 It was this experience that makes so many Latin-American people I meet today, even as far away as Perú and Ecuador where I visited on multiple occasions, suspect that I too might be Puerto Rican.
 It was my accent.
 A co-worker who comes directly from the island of Puerto Rico told me that I sound more like a Nuyorican (a New York Puerto Rican).

-Finally, one day, my younger brother struck up a conversation with my father about his foreign language skills.
+Finally, the day came when my younger brother struck up a conversation with my father about his foreign language skills.
 I don’t remember how this topic brought me into the conversation, but my father told my brother, emphatically, that Billy (referring to me) studies Spanish!
 I began to wonder how in hell does he know?

-My father knew it all the time because I was not as slick as I thought.
-He did what every responsible, attentive parent does; inspect my room when I was not around looking for contraband like weapons, drugs, or cigarettes.
+I was not as slick as I thought.
+My father did what every responsible, attentive parent does; inspect my room when I was not around looking for contraband like weapons, drugs, or cigarettes.
 The only thing that he found was the Spanish-learning contraband that I was sneaking into the house.

 Surprisingly, he never made a big deal out of it.
 The only reason why he told me to learn English first was to stop me from interrupting his reading to practice my Spanish on him.
 He felt so much better when I told him that I was practicing on the Puerto Ricans.